 Masks of Nyarlathotep.
 This is it: the grand world-spanning campaign for Call of Cthulhu which has been widely acclaimed as the best RPG campaign of all time.
 It’s now available in a huge new edition with two books and a package of handouts, all bound in a slipcase.
 Changes include updating the material to be a little more culturally literate and diverse as well as options to play with either the normal or Pulp versions of the rules.
 This should absolutely not be the first book you go out and try to play, but if you’re a serious CoC Keeper, you’re going to want to get it.

 Harlem Unbound.
-This is possibly the best Call of Cthulhu sourcebook I’ve ever read covering the Harlem renaissance as a backdrop for Lovecraftian horror.
+This is possibly the best Call of Cthulhu sourcebook I’ve ever read.
+Hands down.
+It covers the Harlem renaissance as a backdrop for Lovecraftian horror.
 If you’re a group of people with a literary, historical, or artistic interest in the Harlem Renaissance or generally of a progressive nature and interested in exploring the race dynamics of the 20s, it’s a great buy.
 If you’re not, I’d still recommend it very very highly, but not necessarily as a first thing to get as a newcomer to CoC.
 There are two versions of Harlem Unbound, the first was published by Darker Hue Studios and includes a Gumshoe ruleset as well as Call of Cthulhu.
 The second edition was published by Chaosium and is significantly expanded.

 The Two Headed Serpent.
 This is a pulp campaign done up in full 7th edition splendor.
 It really is a pulp campaign, so you can run it as a more mainstream investigation, but not sure why you would.
 If you’re at all interested in pulp, I’d get it.
 It’s also probably the best example of a grand global campaign with full “new Chaosium” production standards.